-In the third wave of data collection in the Main Survey (2011-2013), six cognitive function tests were administered following piloting.21,22 Representing a range of cognitive skills, these tests have been repeatedly deployed in large-scale, population-based studies.23-27 Verbal declarative memory was assessed using both immediate and delayed word recall tasks.
-Respondents listened to a list of ten words delivered by a computer, then asked to immediately recall the words and, again, at a later stage in the interview.
+In the third wave of data collection in the Main Survey (2011-2013), six cognitive function tests were administered following piloting.21,22 Representing a range of cognitive skills, these tests have been repeatedly deployed in large-scale, population-based studies.23-27 Verbal declarative memory was assessed using both immediate word recall and delayed word recall tasks.
+Respondents listened to a list of ten words delivered by a computer; they were then asked to immediately recall the words and, again, at a later stage in the interview without having heard the words again.
 The number of correct responses was recorded on each occasion.
 For semantic verbal fluency, respondents named as many animals as they could in one minute; the final score was based on the number of unique correct responses.
 Using components of screening instruments for cognitive impairment including the Mini Mental State Examination28 and the Cambridge Cognitive Examination (CAMCOG),29 respondents were asked to subtract 7 from 100 and then again to subtract 7 from their answer on four more occasions.
 The number of correct responses of a maximum of five was recorded.
 Fluid reasoning was assessed using a number sequence in which the respondent populated the gap(s) in a logical series.
-Respondents were initially presented with simple examples to test their understanding; those who seemed confused or unable to understand test requirements after the relaying of two examples took not further part in the test.
+Respondents were initially presented with simple examples to test their understanding; those who seemed confused or unable to understand test requirements after the relaying of two examples took no further part in the test.
 Remaining study members were administered two sets of three number sequences, with the difficulty of the second set determined by their performance on the first.
 A score was derived which accounts for the difficulty of the items.
 For numerical reasoning skills, individuals were given three numerical problems to solve and, depending on their responses, were then administered a further one (simpler) or two (more difficult) problems.
 The total number of correct responses was recorded.

 Assessment of covariates